Head of Online Medical Content

 Storage case: Invest in a sturdy, protective storage case for your hearing aids.
 This ensures they are safely stored when not in use, protecting them from potential harm.

-Replacement parts: Bring essential replacement parts like earmolds, domes, or tubes plus spare wax guards and filters if your hearing aids require them.
-These components can sometimes wear out or get damaged, and having spares on hand can prevent disruptions whilst away as they may be hard to find on your travels.
+These components can sometimes wear out or get damaged, and having spares on hand can prevent disruptions whilst away, as they may be hard to find on your travels.

 User manual: Keep a digital or printed copy of your hearing aids' user manual in your travel kit.
 It can be a handy reference if you encounter any issues while on the road.
+Better yet, photograph the key pages on your phone - that way you'll always have them to hand.

-Travel hearing aid charger: If your hearing aids are rechargeable a travel charger will ensure they are fully charged on the go so you don't miss out on conversations or experiences due to a flat battery.
+Travel hearing aid charger: If your hearing aids are rechargeable, a travel charger will ensure they are fully charged on the go so you don't miss out on conversations or experiences due to a flat battery.

 Remote or smartphone app: If your hearing aids are compatible, ensure you have your remote control or smartphone app ready to go with you.
 These tools can help you adjust settings and manage your hearing aids on the go.

 Travelling by air with hearing loss can be a smooth and enjoyable experience with a bit of thoughtful planning.
 Begin by researching different airlines and their accessibility services.
-Each airline has its own set of services and designated assistance teams to aid passengers with disabilities, including those with hearing loss.

 Explore their websites or contact their customer service to learn about the specific accommodations they offer.

 When booking your flight online, many airlines provide an option to request assistance during the reservation process.
 This is typically found under the 'Manage My Booking' or 'Special Assistance' section of their website.
-The process may vary slightly from one airline to another, so it's advisable to familiarise yourself with the booking procedure of your chosen airline.

 When requesting assistance, be sure to specify your needs related to your hearing loss.
 This might include the need for visual alerts, written communication, or additional support during boarding and in-flight announcements.